Preparation of manuscripts

 Additionally, any authors who are Editorial board members of JAD must include this information in the Conflict of Interest section using the following format: “[AUTHOR] is an Editorial Board Member of this journal but was not involved in the peer-review process of this article nor had access to any information regarding its peer-review."

-If there is no conflict of interest to declare, include the statement "The authors have no conflict of interest to report."
+If there is no conflict of interest to declare, include the statement "The authors declared no potential conflicts of interest with respect to the research, authorship, and/or publication of this article."

 Questions authors should consider when preparing their conflict of interest statement: